 Use whole milk instead of heavy cream to thin powdered sugar glazes, such as those used for cinnamon rolls or doughnuts.

 Whipping Cream Frosting

 For example, chocolate buttercream is delicious on most chocolate cakes instead of ganache and requires only chocolate, butter, sugar and eggs.
-A seven-minute frosting is made by warming egg whites and beating them with sugar until they are frothy and light, but still moist.
+Warm egg whites and beat them with sugar until they're frothy and light but still moist.